MindCheck Tools: private mental health self-checks

 Education, Not Diagnosis

-Every result includes clear context about what the score means and — importantly — what it cannot tell you.
+Every result includes clear context about what the score means and, importantly, what it cannot tell you.
 We always encourage professional follow-up.

-Free Mental Health Self-Check Tools
+Free Mental Health Tools and Information

 Depression & Mood